axialeaa/FlorumSporum/README.md

 <h2 align=center>📝 Getting Started 📝</h2>

-**Florum Sporum** operates on [Kikugie's fork of Stonecutter][stonecutter-kt], allowing for easy multi-version scheming.
-Every release will be available for most versions since 1.20, allowing you to get the full experience regardless of your circumstances.

 - Make sure you're running a Fabric instance of the game.
 If you're playing from the vanilla launcher, follow the [Fabric installation guide][fabric-guide].
 If you're playing from a third-party launcher like [Prism][prism], you'll need to follow their own instructions which you can often find on their respective websites.
 For example, [here][prism-guide] is Prism's guide to downloading mods.
 - If you're not using a third-party launcher with in-built mod installation, you'll need to download the latest version of **Florum Sporum** for your game version from the [GitHub releases][github-releases] page or on [Modrinth][modrinth-versions].
 Drag the `.jar` file into your mods folder and launch the game!